chamoda/cookiecutter-typer/README.md

 After template created following steps gets you ups and running with the working cli app.

 * Create git repo inside the template with `git init && git add . && git commit -m "Init"`
-* Create a virtual enviroment with `python3 -m venv venv` and active it using `source venv/bin/active`
+* Create a virtual enviroment with `python3 -m venv venv` and active it using `source venv/bin/activate`
 * Go to newly create project directory and run `poetry install`
 * Run `pre-commit install` to install git hooks.
-* Run `cli-app` or equalant name you used for `app-slug` to run cli.
+* Run `cli-template` or equalant name you used for `app-slug` to run cli.
 * Run tests with `pytest`

+# Contributing

+* Clone this project
+* Run `cookiecutter PATH_TO_PROJECT --replay --overwrite-if-exists` rerun changes to project back into created template for testing.